htmfilho/htmfilho.github.io/_posts/2008-10-20-netbeans-is-10-years-old.markdown

 layout: post
 title: "Netbeans is 10 Years Old"
 date: 2008-10-20 18:50:00 +0200
-categories: uncategorized conference ide java netbeans
+categories: conference ide java netbeans
 ---

 <a href="http://69.89.31.239/~hildeber/wp-content/uploads/2008/10/logo-10y-nb-outline-180.png">![logo-10y-nb-outline-180.png](/images/posts/logo-10y-nb-outline-180.png)</a> The <a href="http://www.netbeans.org/">Netbeans IDE</a> is becoming 10 years old these days and I’m particularly happy about that.
 This is the IDE that I have been using uninterruptedly since version 6.0, when I left <a href="http://www.eclipse.org/">Eclipse</a> behind, after 5 years on it.
 Today I’m very happy with the version 6.1, and I know I will be even happier with the new next version, 6.5, which is coming out on the following days.